usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

 General ZTA Reference Architecture
 -----------------------------------

 *Figure 1* depicts the high-level logical architecture of a general ZTA reference design independent of deployment models.
 It consists of three types of core components: PEs, PAs, and PEPs, as well as several supporting components that assist the policy engine in making its decisions by providing data and policy rules related to areas such as ICAM, endpoint security, security analytics, data security, and resource protection.
 Specific capabilities that fall into each of these supporting component categories are discussed in more detail later in this section.
-The various sets of information either generated via policy or collected by the supporting components and used as input to ZTA policy decisions are referred to as policy information points (PIPs).
+The various sets of information, either generated via policy or collected by the supporting components and used as input to ZTA policy decisions are referred to as policy information points (PIPs).
 Each of the logical components in the reference architecture does not necessarily directly correlate to physical (hardware or software) components.
-In fact, although the simplicity of the architecture may seem to imply that the supporting components are simple plug-ins that respond in real-time to the PDP, in many cases the ICAM, EDR/EPP, security analytics, and data security PIPs will each represent complex infrastructures.
+In fact, although the simplicity of the architecture may seem to imply that the supporting components are simple plug-ins that respond in real-time to the PDP, in many cases, the ICAM, endpoint detection and response (EDR)/endpoint protection platform (EPP), security analytics, and data security PIPs will each represent complex infrastructures.
 Some ZTA logical component functions may be performed by multiple hardware or software components, or a single software component may perform multiple logical functions.

 Subjects (human users, devices, applications, servers, and other non-human entities that request information from resources) request and receive access to enterprise resources via the ZTA.
 Human subjects are authenticated.
 Non-human subjects are also authenticated.
 They are also protected by endpoint security.
 Enterprise resources may be located on-premises or in the cloud.
 Existing enterprise subjects and resources are not part of the reference architecture itself; however, any changes required to existing endpoints, such as installing ZTA agents, should be considered part of the reference architecture.